Skip to main content

 Nominated representatives from specialist regional bodies such as the Asia Pacific Accreditation Cooperation (APAC), the Asia-Pacific Legal Metrology Forum (APLMF), the Asia-Pacific Metrology Program (APMP), and the Pacific Area Standards Congress (PASC) participate in SCSC meetings as expert regional bodies responsible for the development of standards and conformance infrastructure in the Asia-Pacific region.

-The Joint Regulatory Advisory Committee (JRAC) on Electrical and Electronic Equipment and the Food Safety Cooperation Forum (FSCF) report to the SCSC as its subsidiary bodies.
+The Joint Regulatory Advisory Committee (JRAC) on Electrical and Electronic Equipment, the Food Safety Cooperation Forum (FSCF), and the Regulatory Harmonization Steering Committee (RHSC) on Medical Products report to the SCSC as its subsidiary bodies.

 Contacts